Apply to the Physical Therapy Program

 This is your voice in the application process.
 This statement should not be repeated or rephrased within the Pacific University program-specific essay questions in PTCAS.

 Official College and University Transcripts

 Official transcripts from every institution you have attended should be submitted directly to PTCAS.
 Please review the PTCAS application instructions for more information.

 GRE scores are not required for Pacific University School of Physical Therapy.
 GRE scores reported on the PTCAS application are not used in the evaluation of the application.

-The interview will be conducted over a full day and will include:
+The interview will include: